covcom/205CDE/01 C9 IDE/README.md

 1. Preview shows you what your web page looks like in a static manner.
 That is the same as you open an HTML file using your browser's File ==> Open.. scenario.
 2. Run determines what you have in the HTML first of all (and execute if necessary), and then serve it through a web server.
 If your website works with data, as we'll do later in the module, you'll need to run it through a web server.

-> For more info on web pages and website, click this link from Mozilla [Webpages, websites, web servers, and search engines](https://developer.mozilla.org/en-US/Learn/Pages_sites_servers_and_search_engines).
+> For more info on web pages and website, see discussions from Mozilla [Webpages, websites, web servers, and search engines](https://developer.mozilla.org/en-US/Learn/Pages_sites_servers_and_search_engines).

 ## Basic Linux commands

-Behind the scene C9 is based on Linux technology and specifically it's Ubuntu 14.04 at the time of writing (Jan 2016).
+Behind the scene, C9 is based on Linux technology and specifically it's Ubuntu 14.04 at the time of writing (Jan 2017).
 This can be verified if you issue the following command in the terminal window:

 ```sh
     $ lsb_release -a